Food Waste Prevention & Recovery Grants

 Available to nonprofits, businesses, institutions, and school districts, these grants fund innovative pilots and projects that prevent surplus food from being generated by redesigning the way food is produced, processed, distributed and/or prepared.
 Funding is also available for projects that recover and redistribute surplus edible food that is donated to address food insecurity and nourish communities.

 Who can apply

-This grant is available to nonprofits, for-profit organizations, institutions, and school districts.
+- This grant is available to nonprofits, businessess, institutions, and school districts in Alameda County.

-- Prevent and/or recover surplus edible food generated or disposed of in Alameda County.
+- Prevent surplus edible food from being generated or disposed of in Alameda County.

 - Projects that compost or recycle food are not eligible for funding.

 - Requests to purchase vehicles, trucks, or vans will not be considered for funding.

 Priority will be given to projects that